bssadiya/Smart-audience-emotion-analyzer/README.md

 * Display results live through a browser interface
 * Provide a final engagement summary at the end of the session

-This creates a seamless way to measure attention and involvement during classes, presentations, training sessions, and live events.

----

 ## 2. Dataset

 The model is trained on a balanced dataset with: